rnc/exploder/README.md

 # Exploder

-This utility will recursively decompress and unpack a given file into its current directory.
+This utility will recursively decompress and unpack a given file into its current directory or a specified working directory.
 It utilitises Apache Commons Compress to provide the archive / compression handling and therefore can potentially support all that that library supports.
 Currently it only supports a subset of it.

 If a calling function implements `ExploderFileProcessor` interface then the
 ```